-Remember, it’s all about ratios.
-So if you measure 1 TBSP and it’s 27g or 30g instead of 25g, that’s fine.
-And you can feed it with 108g flour and 108g water and it’ll work just fine, too.
+Remember, it's all about ratios.
+So if you measure 1 tablespoon and it's 27g or 30g instead of 25g, that's fine.
+And you can feed it with 108g flour and 108g water and it'll work just fine, too.

 What matters is that the flour and water are equal to each other by weight, and that the amount of each is equal to or greater than the amount of starter.
 I use whole round numbers like 25g, 50g, and 100g just to keep things simple!

 deciding how much flour and water to use